 Chosing the type of ceremony that trully represents you as individuals and as a couple, is not always an easy job.
-Some may get lost in the multitude of rituals they find while roaming the internet for inspiration.
-Others may end up cobbling together a buch of senseless phrases that don’t really represent their story.
+Some may get lost in the multitude of appellations and rituals found while roaming the internet for inspiration.
+Others may end up cobbling together a bunch of senseless phrases that won’t really represent their story.

-Whether you’re searching for an off-the-books Humanist (or Secular) Ceremony, rather than a Non denominational or just a simple Blessing, a Unity Ritual, or a multicultural/interfaith touch to it, here’s some things you need to know, that will give you a clearer insight on all this, helping you choose the one that best suits you!
+Whether you’re searching for an off-the-books Secular Ceremony, a Non denominational one or a simple Blessing with an alternative Unity Ritual, or a multicultural/interfaith touch to it, here’s some things you need to know, that will give you a clearer insight on all this, helping you choose the one that best suits you!

 - A Humanist Ceremony – is a celebration of life, representing people who do not belong to any religion, but believe in taking responsability for their actions and base their ethics on the goals of human welfare, happiness and fulfillment; find out more about Humanism -> here!

-- A Secular vs Non-denominational Ceremony – a secular wedding ceremony includes nonreligious wording, rituals, vows and readings, while a non-denominational wedding ceremony might include supernatural references; however, non-denominational ceremonies are not restricted to any particular religious denomination and therefore can be tailored to meet your own spitirual beliefs, with no actual religious involvement or enforcement.
-This aspect is entirely optional and based on the couple’s requests and beliefs, and doesn’t come as pro or contrary to any Christian, Catholic, Protestant or other religious tradition.
+- A Secular vs Non-denominational Ceremony – a secular wedding ceremony includes nonreligious wording, rituals, vows and readings, while a non-denominational wedding ceremony might include spiritual references.
+However, non-denominational ceremonies are not restricted to any particular religious denomination and therefore can be tailored to meet your own spitirual beliefs, with no actual religious involvement or enforcement.
+This aspect is entirely optional and based on each couple’s requests and beliefs and doesn’t come as pro or contrary to any religious tradition.

-- Interfaith and Multicultural Ceremonies – many couples often come form different cultural or religious backgrounds, and it may not seem like a big deal, but managing to combine and honor both cultures or faiths in one Ceremony is not such a foregone conclusion.
-So interfaith or multicultural ceremony it is important that you choose your wedding Celebrant carefully, by taking into consideration their professional training and how informed and understanding they are of the different requirements of your cultural or religious background.
+- Interfaith and Multicultural Ceremonies – many couples often come form different cultural or religious backgrounds, and it may not seem like a big deal at first, but managing to combine and honor both cultures or faiths in one Ceremony is not such a foregone conclusion.
+For an interfaith or multicultural ceremony it is important that you choose your wedding Celebrant carefully, by taking into consideration their professional training and how informed and understanding they are of the different requirements of your cultural or religious background.
 Before booking their services, you have to be sure that your wedding Celebrant will be able to create a perfectly balanced ceremony, custom-designed to honour both families’ heritage and traditions without offending or excluding anyone present.

 - Unity rituals – are a great way of having unique and creative rituals, as an alternative or along with the traditional wedding rituals.
-Unity rituals are a part of the symbolic ceremonies and they usually come right before exchanging the wedding rings, representing a deeper meaning of two becoming one.
+Unity rituals are a part of the symbolic ceremonies and usually come right before the exchange of the wedding rings, representing a deeper meaning of two becoming one.
 However, unity rituals may sometimes replace the exchange of classical wedding rings, to something that has more value or is more meaningful to the couple.
 Every ritual has its own meaning and history, so it’s very important that you choose yours carefully.
 It has to be something that truly relates to your story, your wedding theme or your personal beliefs, otherwise it will just look like a clumsy misguided attempt to be original by all means.
-If you’re thinking of including a unity ritual in your symbolic ceremony, talk it over with your wedding officiant – but don’t let them convince you into having one by all means.
+If you’re thinking of including a unity ritual in your ceremony, talk it over with your Celebrant – but don’t let them convince you into having one by all means!
 Your wedding Officiant / Celebrant should help you choose the kind of ritual that’s most significant and in line with your cultural background, love story or wedding theme.
 Or even custom-design one that is appropriate for your, if needed be: and believe me, there’s no limit to creativity when it comes to unity rituals!